Summary:

 You legally must include your physical address.
 That can be your current street address, a post office box registered with the U.S. Postal Service, or a private mailbox registered with a commercial mail-receiving agency established under Postal Service regulations.

-You need to add your own address, too.
-And if you don’t have one because you work from home?
+If you don’t have a business address because you work from home?

 You should definitely get a PO box for business purposes so you don’t have to broadcast your home address.